A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Introduction

-Our experiments are driven by two primary objectives: 1) To investigate the effectiveness of three distinct types of code repository information in assisting the model with code generation for specific code repositories.
-2) To assess whether our framework can efficiently extract and utilize these three types of information.
-We crawl and filter 29 representative Python code repositories from PyPI and randomly sample 383 representative functions with comments to create our benchmark dataset.
 Our experimental results confirm the efficacy of incorporating three types of code repository-awareness knowledge in aiding the foundational model to reuse code repository knowledge.
 The $A^3$-CodeGen framework excels in recognizing and utilizing these three types of code repository knowledge, leading to exceptional performance metrics in terms of local reuse, global reuse, and third-party library reuse.
 Thanks to its outstanding code reuse capabilities, our framework is capable of generating concise code that seamlessly integrates with the code repository's working environment.
 Furthermore, we identify optimal configurations for local and global information, enabling the model to effectively leverage essential knowledge while avoiding the potential pitfalls of information overload.
+By comparing $A^3$-CodGen with GitHub CoPilot, we find that while both perform similarly in local reuse, $A^3$-CodGen surpasses CoPilot in global reuse and third-party library reuse.
+We propose potential methods for improving industry products like CoPilot by incorporating our approach.

 The main contributions of this paper are as follows.

 \begin{itemize} [leftmargin=*] \item To the best of our knowledge, we are the first to conduct an extensive empirical study, systematically investigating the usefulness of local information, global information, and third-party-library information in code generation tasks.